About Paul Koretz

 – introducing landmark animal welfare initiatives such as the banning of cat declawing and puppy mills;

-– working with residents and community groups to fight intrusive billboards and cell towers; and
+– teaming with residents and community groups to fight intrusive billboards and cell towers; and

 – creating and supporting new parks and recreation facilities and the upgrading of old ones.

-Paul hopes that his council service in the City of Los Angeles also marks the start of a heightened commitment by the city to listen to the voice of the people, and to be ever-engaged in the life of our local neighborhoods.
-He is always eager to hear from, and work side-by-side with, Los Angeles constituents, organizations and community leaders.
-It is the perspective of Councilmember Paul Koretz that this city is to be governed and enjoyed not just by the anointed few, but by all who call it home.
+Continuing in that tradition, Councilmember Koretz and his staff appear at many neighborhood council, homeowner group and chamber meetings.
+They are delighted to answer constituent questions, follow through on issues and hold town hall meetings.
+Paul hopes that his council service in the City of Los Angeles will help usher in a new era of a heightened commitment by the city to listen to the voice of the people, and to be ever-engaged in the life of our local neighborhoods.
+He is always eager to hear from, and work side by side with, Los Angeles constituents, organizations and community leaders.
+It is the perspective of Councilmember Paul Koretz that this city is to be governed not just by the anointed few, but by all who call it home.

 E-mail Paul at email@example.com